-The following IP guidance note Produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:

 A key element of both is the cap on recoverable costs in multi-track claims, which forms the bulk of the IPEC’s case load.
-Parties to multi-track claims in the IPEC know that in a trial on liability, absent abuse of process, or unreasonable conduct, they will not be able to recover more than £50,000 in costs if they win, and that they will be liable for no more than £50,000 of the other side’s costs if they
+Parties to multi-track claims in the IPEC know that in a trial on liability, absent abuse of process, or unreasonable conduct, they will not be able to recover more than £50,000 in costs (including VAT) if they win, and that they will be liable for no more than £50,000 of the other side’s costs if they

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.